cmd-stream/cmd-stream-go/README.md

 // interface.
 type ClientCodec struct{}

-//  Encode is used by the client to send commands to the server. func (c ClientCodec) Encode(cmd base.Cmd[Calculator], w transport.Writer) ( err error) {...}
+// Encode is used by the client to send commands to the server.
+If Encode fails
+// with an error, the Client.Send method will return it. func (c ClientCodec) Encode(cmd base.Cmd[Calculator], w transport.Writer) (
+  err error) {...}

-// Decode is used by the client to receive resulsts from the server. func (c ClientCodec) Decode(r transport.Reader) (result base.Result, err error) {...}
+// Decode is used by the client to receive resulsts from the server.
+If Decode
+// fails with an error, the client will be closed. func (c ClientCodec) Decode(r transport.Reader) (result base.Result, err error) {...}